valterkraemer/mavo-couchdb/README.md

 Mavo-pouchdb is made to work with [mavo-offline-interceptor](https://github.com/valterkraemer/mavo-offline-interceptor) that enables changes to be pushed from the server and offline support.

+**Note**: Does not work well with Mavo 0.1.4 nor earlier.
+You may need to use the dev version of Mavo.

 ## Examples

 - [To-do list](https://github.com/valterkraemer/mavo-pouchdb/tree/master/examples/todo) - ([DEMO](https://valterkraemer.github.io/mavo-pouchdb/examples/todo/))